MuhammadMaaz7/task-dependency-agent/README.md

 The response contains `execution_order`, `blocked_tasks`, `cycles_detected`, and echo data such as `request_id`.

 ## Deploying to Vercel
-This repo is wired for Vercel’s Python runtime via `vercel.json` and the `api/main.py` entrypoint.
+This repo is wired for Vercel’s native Python runtime via `vercel.json` and the `api/main.py` entrypoint.

 1. Install the Vercel CLI (requires Node.js):
    ```bash